thecartercenter/nemo/docs/production-setup.md

 This will create the files `/theme/style.scss`, `/theme/logo-light.png`, and `/theme/logo-dark.png`.
 Update those files to reflect the desired theme.
 Ensure your new logos are the same size as the examples.

-You will need to run `rake assets:precompile` for the theme to take effect.
+You will need to run `rake assets:precompile` (and re-start your server if it's currently running) for the theme to take effect.
 The compiler will tell you if there are any errors in your `style.scss` file.

 ### Generate admin user, login and enjoy!